shyun3/dotfiles/README.md

 * Run `:checkhealth` to see if there are issues that need resolving
 * See `$VIMRUNTIME` to access Neovim source files
+* To activate Gutentags operation, create an appropriate `.gutctags` file, then reload the buffer being edited with `:e`.
+Finally, run `:GutentagsUpdate!`.

 ### Windows Terminal